Stop the Excuses, Start the Budget

 To help show you that budgeting doesn’t have to be scary or mean that you’ll be stuck at home every weekend, we’re debunking the top eight reasons people gave us for not starting or sticking to a budget.

-It’s hard to get excited about the limits that a budget can put on you and your social life, but if your budget is done properly (check out our budgeting how-to blog here) it can be the opposite of confining.
+It’s hard to get excited about the limits that a budget can put on you and your social life, but if your budget is done properly, it can be the opposite of confining.
 It can be liberating!
 You can spend your money completely guilt-free when you know that you’ve allocated other dollars to covering your monthly expenses.
 You’ll be able to enjoy going out to eat without going into debt in the process.

 There’s no doubt about it, your spending habits might shock you once you take the time to track them.
 You may uncover what your Starbucks Chai Vanilla Latte habit is really costing you.
 While shocking, try not to be scared as this is a necessary step in the budgeting process.
 Being afraid of what you’ll find if you look closely at your finances, is a sign you probably need to.
 The longer you avoid your finances, the more likely the situation will get worse.
 It’s time to get your head out of the sand and confront your spending habits.
 The fear will be alleviated once you’re armed with the knowledge and power you need to identify the areas you need to reign in your spending.